Annual Governors Statement

 - We have promoted our role in developing citizens with a global perspective, valuing diversity and developing the critical thinking skills necessary to recognise and question prejudice.

 We have continued to adapt to the changing expectations of Governing Bodies, where the traditional role of ‘critical friend’ has been further developed to include a more strategic and directional role.
 In light of this, the governing body has restructured itself to include a strategic group, that ensures that the work of our various committees is well directed and focussed on identified priorities from our School Improvement Plan.
-We have also created links between the members of the Leadership Team and the committees to ensure that governors have direct access to to the senior leaders with responsibility in the focus areas for the committee, ensuring that governors gain a broader insight into the school than can be provided purely by the Head
+We have also created links between the members of the Leadership Team and the committees to ensure that governors have direct access to the senior leaders with responsibility in the focus areas for the committee, ensuring that governors gain a broader insight into the school than can be provided purely by the Head.

-A significant challenge for the school this year has been to create a curriculum provision worthy of our students whilst also needing to provide a balanced budget in the context of falling revenue.
+A significant challenge for the school has been to create a curriculum provision worthy of our students whilst also needing to provide a balanced budget in the context of falling revenue.
 The Governors have worked alongside the Senior Leaders to do this, working on the following principles:

 - Focus on quality, with a particular emphasis on the core subjects of English, Maths and Science